 “…the effect of the increased transient behavior at low speeds is to raise the quantity of fuel consumed at low speeds.
 This is mainly due to the wasting of energy with service brakes and the associated need for propulsion energy during the next acceleration event.
 In addition, some powertrains are less efficient under transient operation than under steady operation.”

 Congested travel conditions are widespread throughout the U.S., especially in urban areas.
 The Federal Highway Administration (FHWA) measures recurring congestion on the National Highway System (NHS) for both passenger vehicles and truck traffic.
-These measurements indicate that peak travel period congestion, where average vehicle speed slows to below posted speed limits, occurs on 13,500 miles of highway (see Figure 8).
-Additionally, such congestion led to “stop-and-go” conditions on an additional 8,700 miles.
+These measurements indicate that peak travel period congestion, where average vehicle speed slows to below posted speed limits, occurred on 14,608 miles of highway in 2015 (see Figure 3.2).
+Additionally, such congestion led to “stop-and-go” conditions on an additional 10,383 miles.

 An example of a state-level congestion cost measurement can be found in a Florida DOT study that utilized historical traffic density data (2003 – 2007) to quantify increased traffic congestion levels.
 This study estimated that costs attributable to congestion ranged from approximately $5 billion in 2003 to nearly $7 billion in 2007 for Florida motorists.
 While the research did not specifically quantify the congestion costs for trucks, the authors noted that the increased levels of congestion directly contribute to higher shipping costs, delayed or missed deliveries, and increased inventories due to the unreliability of the transportation system.

-An American Association of State Highway and Transportation Officials (AASHTO) report argues that freight transportation is facing a “capacity crisis.”
+An American Association of State Highway and Transportation Officials (AASHTO) report observed as early as 2010 that freight transportation is facing a “capacity crisis”.
 In the report, it states that interstate traffic grew 150 percent from 1980 to 2006, while at the same time capacity increased only 15 percent.
-The report states that many current systems are at or near capacity and additional investments will be required to maintain and improve infrastructure in order to meet anticipated demands.
+The report found that many current systems are at or near capacity and additional investments are required to maintain and improve infrastructure in order to meet anticipated demands.

 Bottlenecks on major highways and urban interstate interchanges are also cited in the AASHTO report as a significant problem for the freight transportation system.
-Additionally, a report by ATRI found that congested travel at many of the nation’s worst bottlenecks significantly hinders truck movements, and therefore fuel economy, with regular, recurring average vehicle speeds as low as 15 mph during AM and PM peak travel periods on the Interstate Highway System.
+Additionally, an annual report by ATRI has found that congested travel at many of the nation’s worst bottlenecks significantly hinders truck movements, and therefore fuel economy, with regular, recurring average vehicle speeds as low as 20 mph during AM and PM peak travel periods on the Interstate Highway System.

 One example of successful congestion mitigation is the southbound I-675 and I-75 interchange near Atlanta, GA.
 In early 2009, the Georgia DOT completed a project that added a lane at this location specifically to alleviate congestion.
-Using data from its Freight Performance Measures initiative, ATRI calculated average speeds for the interchange from January 2007 through December 2012.
-The research found an average weekday PM peak-period speed of 25.3 mph in 2007 compared to an average speed of 36.7 mph in 2012, a 45 percent increase.
+Using data from its Freight Performance Measures initiative, ATRI compared average speeds for the interchange from 2007 to 2020.
+The research found an average weekday PM peak-period speed of 25.3 mph in 2007 compared to 53.9 mph in 2020, a 85 percent increase.

 To address the significant congestion problem, the National Surface Transportation Policy and Revenue Study Commission recommended in its Transportation for Tomorrow report that a “distinct program be established to fund projects that reduce congestion in [the] largest metropolitan areas.”
 Additionally, the study found that the capital investment levels required to improve key highway conditions and performance measures through 2055 would average between $185 and $276 billion annually (in 2006 dollars).
 Such investment levels would constitute a significant increase in spending over the annual $68 billion funding level at the time of the report.